OpenEnergyPlatform/academy/docs/courses/04_upload.md

 :oep-icon-text: , </i>:oep-icon-code: [Beginners Guide: How to upload data to the OpenEnergy Platform and initiate the review process](../tutorials/99_other/beginners_guide.md) (tutorial):

 This tutorial (also available as PDF) describes how to upload data to the OEP using Python and the REST-API.
 Several steps are needed to contribute actively to the platform.
 Some of these you only need to do once to get started.
-The steps described in this document are the following: Register at the OpenEnergy Platform, Register at github and get invited to the OpenEnergy Platform Group, Create data table(s) and upload data table(s), create metadata and upload metadata to github, initiate data review, create scenario factsheets.
+The steps described in this document are the following: Register at the OpenEnergy Platform, Register at GitHub and get invited to the OpenEnergy Platform Group, Create data table(s) and upload data table(s), create metadata and upload metadata to GitHub, initiate data review, create scenario factsheets.

 ## How can I publish data to the OEP with programming skills?